ElChaderino/The-Squiggle-Interpreter/README.md

 A key resource for standard EEG montages, frequency bands, and clinical applications.

 Clinical and Quantitative EEG (qEEG) References

 Paul Swingle

 Swingle, P. (2003).
 Clinical EEG: An Analysis Paradigm for the Modern Era.
 Journal of Clinical Neurophysiology, 20(4), 250–260.
 Provides insights into modern EEG interpretation that guided the clinical analysis components.

 Gary Ames

 Ames, G. (1999).
 Advances in EEG Signal Interpretation and Clinical Applications.
 Clinical EEG and Neuroscience, 30(2), 123–134.
 Influenced the development of band power and coherence metrics.

 Jay Gunkleman

 Gunkleman, J. (2001).
 Quantitative EEG: Guidelines and Applications in Clinical Practice.
 EEG Clinical Reviews, 15(1), 45–58.
 Provides a clinical framework for quantitative EEG, shaping our topomap and z-score generation.

 Sebern Fisher

 Fisher, S. (2005).
 Standardizing EEG Analysis in Clinical Settings: Challenges and Solutions.
 Journal of Neurodiagnostic Techniques, 17(3), 220–230.
 Influenced our preprocessing and standardization protocols.

 Cohen, Cowan, and Budsinky

 Cohen, S., Cowan, R., & Budsinky, A. (2007).
 Integration of Quantitative EEG and Clinical Neurophysiology: A Comprehensive Approach.
 Neurophysiology Clinics, 18(4), 500–512.
 Illustrates the integration of quantitative metrics with clinical neurophysiology—a core philosophy behind this platform.

+and many many many more that are on the way to the list...

 The Squiggle Interpreter is designed to be a transparent, community-driven tool.
 Its open-source nature ensures that users have full access to the underlying algorithms, enabling validation, modification, and extension to suit individual clinical or research needs.